Wey and Arun Canal

 Passing through a rural landscape, there was little freight traffic to justify its continued existence – the canal was officially abandoned in 1871.
 Without maintenance, the canal gradually became derelict over much of its length.

-However, since 1970, restoration by The Wey & Arun Canal Trust has led to several miles being restored to the standard navigable by narrowboats and small tour barges.
+However, since 1970, restoration by the Wey & Arun Canal Trust has led to several miles being restored to the standard navigable by narrowboats and small tour barges.
 Work is continuing, with the ultimate aim of reopening the entire canal to navigation.

 Arun Navigation

-The River Arun was used in an unimproved condition for centuries, but work was carried out on the river itself and the port of Arundel in the 16th century, which allowed boats to reach Pallingham Quay against the north of the parish of Pulborough by 1575.
-An Act of Parliament received the Royal Assent on 13 May 1785, entitled "An Act for amending and improving the Navigation of the River Arun, from Houghton Bridge, in the parish of Houghton, in the county of Sussex, to Pallenham Wharf, in the parish of Wisborough Green, in the said county; and for continuing and extending the Navigation of the said River Arun, from the said Wharf, called Pallenham Wharf, to a certain Bridge, called New Bridge, situate in the parishes of Pulborough and Wisborough Green, in the said county of Sussex".